omkarpoyekar/YouSpace-Challenge/README.md

 # YouSpace-Challenge
-A react native app to display movies
+A react native app to display movie details using TMDB API